 - Electrocautery: This involves burning the skin tag off with a specialized electric current.

 - Ligation: This involves a healthcare professional tying a surgical thread around the tag to reduce blood flow, causing it to eventually drop off.

 - Excision: This involves using a blade to cut off the tag.

 Skin tag removal is usually considered cosmetic, and it is unlikely to be covered by health insurance.

-Health experts advise people to contact a dermatologist before attempting to remove any skin tag.
+Health experts advise people to contact a dermatologist before removing any skin tag.

-It is safest for an experienced professional to remove a tag in a medical setting — especially if the tag is large, painful, or located in a sensitive area.
+It is safest for an experienced professional to remove a tag in a medical setting — especially if it is large, painful, or located in a sensitive area.

 Skin tags are not typically a cause for medical concern.
 Once a doctor confirms that the growth is benign, no further action is usually necessary.

 For small tags that are not located in sensitive areas, a person may consider a home removal technique.
-However, it is safest to see a healthcare provider for removal in a medical setting.
+However, it is safest to consult a healthcare professional for removal in a medical setting.